crazko/romanvesely.com/src/_posts/2017/2017-04-07-statie-with-css-preprocessor.md

 }
 ```

+> Check the [example project](https://github.com/crazko/statie-gulp-example) that uses Statie and gulp-driven workflow.

 ## Conclusion
 Automation rules the development, right?
 Statie, gulp and Less, what a pleasure to create something great.